kashsuks/is-prime/README.md

-# is-prime
+# math-tools
-A pip module to check if a number is prime
+An easy to use module for mathematical calculations